beemfx/Castle/README.md

 ## Building

-A visual studio 2022 project is provided to build the binary for Windows platforms.
-This version is not supported in any way and isn't expected to build.
+A visual studio 2022 project is provided to build the binaries for Windows platforms.

 ## History

 * Originated: 1997
-* This Version: June 20, 2002
+* This Version: Some time in 2003

 ### Original ReadMeDev.txt
 <pre>